ZippCodder/WTRW/README.md

 4. **Money**

 The player's amount of money will determine weather or not they're able to purchase certain items.
 The player's money can increase by completing work hours at a job, selling items at the pawn shop, or investing in the stock market.
 This value will start at 100 and will decrease when a purchase is made.

+### Inventory System

+The player will have a personal inventory which they can use to store items for immediate access.
+The player will have a personal inventory limit of 10 items, however this can be doubled if the player equips a backpack.
+The player can store additional items if they exceed their inventory limit by storing items in the vault at the bank, or buying chests to store items in.

+### Items

+The game features many items which may have specific functions that can aid the player.
+These objects can be bought at stores and markets, and can be stored in the player's inventory, the bank vault or chests.
+These objects fall under several categories.

+1. **Tools**

+2. **Weapons**

+3. **Food**

+4. **Clothing**

+5. **Furniture**

+6. **Resources**

+### Housing

+The player can buy one of many houses for sale around the city, which once purchased the player can populate with furniture and chests, and can serve as a safe house.
+The player can sell their current house for a partial refund and purchase a new house at any time.
+There are 20 different houses the player can potencially buy.

+###